sof-il/ARCHE/README.md

 # ARCHE
-Repository for the paper "ARCHE – Autoregressive Residual Compression with Hyperprior and Excitation"
+This is the official repository for our paper "ARCHE – Autoregressive Residual Compression with Hyperprior and Excitation".

+Sofia Iliopoulou, Dimitris Ampeliotis and Athanassios Skodras